HarryjLeigh/HarryjLeigh/README.md

 - 👋 Hi, I’m @HarryjLeigh
-- 👀 I’m interested in C# , and .NET development
+- 👀 I’m interested in C# , .NET development, Devops, Linux
 - 🌱 I’m currently learning MVC - ASP Net core, Razor pages, Blazor
 - 📫 How to reach me https://www.linkedin.com/in/harry-leigh-a91761221/
 - ⚡ Fun fact: More trees on earth than stars in the milkyway